ufs-community/land-DA_workflow/docs/source/DASystem.rst

 Land Data Assimilation System
 ***************************************************

-This chapter describes the configuration of the offline Land :term:`Data Assimilation` (DA) System to perform cycling model forecasts and DA using the UFS (GFS) code via Noah-MP CCPP code base with DA which is used the JEDI ``fv3-jedi`` bundle for land update.
+This chapter describes the configuration of the offline Land :term:`Data Assimilation` (DA) System, which allows the Land DA System to perform cycling model forecasts with DA using the using the JEDI ``fv3-jedi`` bundle for land DA updates.

 ..
 COMMENT: Clarify above!